clockwinder/RainwaveDiscordBot/README.md

       - Voice Permissions
         * Connect
         * Speak
     3. Copy the contents of "Generated URL" and navigate to it in your browser.
 This should cause discord (in app or browser) to prompt you to invite the bot to a server.
+From the drop down choose the server in which you want the bot, and click continue, then click authorize.

 </details>